Col-E/recaf-site/src/dev/workspace-model/README.md

          });
 ```

+## Workspace PathNodes

+There are a lot of portions of Recaf that need to have some way to point to classes and files in the workspace.
+However, providing just the name of the class or file could be ambiguous if different bundles in the workspace contain entries of the same name.
+To address this Recaf has a `PathNode` type _(with many child types)_ outlining locations in a `Workspace` with increasing granularity.
+For instance, a `PathNode` to a `ClassInfo` will specify which `Bundle` contains that class.

+Here is a tree model of the current `PathNode` types.

+- `WorkspacePathNode`
+  - `ResourcePathNode`
+    - `BundlePathNode`
+      - `DirectoryPathNode`
+        - `ClassPathNode`
+          - `ClassMemberPathNode`
+            - `AnnotationPathNode`
+            - `LocalVariablePathNode`
+            - `InstructionPathNode`
+            - `ThrowsPathNode`
+            - `CatchPathNode`
+          - `InnerClassPathNode`
+            - `AnnotationPathNode`
+          - `AnnotationPathNode`
+        - `FilePathNode`
+          - `LineNumberPathNode`

 ## Finding specific classes/files in the workspace

 The `Workspace` interface defines some `find` operations allowing for simple name look-ups of classes and files.